edreamleo/make-stub-files/README.md

 providing a way to tune the generated signatures...
 This allows for a nice iterative way of developing stubs."

 This script should encourage more people to use mypy.
-This tool, and stub files themselves, can be people who use Python 2.x code bases.
+Stub files can be used by people who use Python 2.x code bases.

 ### Command-line arguments